 At first glance, tracking the key metrics of your small business can often seem like a challenging and unnecessary task.
 However, for business owners who take the time to master this skill, the rewards can be tremendous.
 From attracting new customers to gaging the satisfaction of your existing client base, the data collected from a business metrics analysis will not only help you assess the effectiveness of your current practices, but will also show you which aspects need improvement.
-In episode #163, Gene Marks and special guest Kathy Bromage discuss which key metrics your small business should focus on.
+Gene Marks and special guest Kathy Bromage discuss which key metrics your small business should focus on.

 0:32—Today’s Topic: Can Tracking Specific Key Metrics Help Improve My Small Business?